 - Use your bedroom only for sleeping and sex.
 A bit of light reading may help you fall asleep.
 But if it doesn't, do your reading elsewhere in the house.
-Try not to use your TV, computer, smartphone, or tablet while you are in bed. - Be sure your bed is big enough to stretch out comfortably, especially if you have a sleep partner. - Keep your bedroom quiet, dark, and cool.
+Don't watch TV in bed. - Be sure your bed is big enough to stretch out comfortably, especially if you have a sleep partner. - Keep your bedroom quiet, dark, and cool.
 Use curtains, blinds, or a sleep mask to block out light.
 To block out noise, use earplugs, soothing music, or a "white noise" machine.